Two Shades of Quark Color: Parallel Canons across the Cold War Divide: E–36 as an Observables-First Probe of Reggistics

 This exchange indicates a structural difference: Dubna’s practice coupled \emph{programme strategy} to \emph{theoretical stewardship}, whereas NAL’s practice institutionalized a separation between collaboration membership and theoretical consultation.

 Read through this lens, the E--36 chain displays the hallmarks of a \emph{theory-led}, observables-first programme.
 The choice of an internal supersonic gas jet target technique---transferred from U--70 to the Main Ring---prioritized access to the strict forward limit for optical-theorem normalization and dispersive tests \cite{Pronskikh2022ColdWarJets,Pronskikh2016E36,NAL-080}.
 Correspondingly, the collaboration’s success metrics were amplitude-level quantities, \(\sigma_{\mathrm{tot}}(s)\), \(\rho(s)\), and the diffraction slope \(B(s)\), analyzed in the grammar of diffractive models, analyticity, and Regge shrinkage rather than in a partonic language \cite{PRL-Bslope,PRL-rho,Eden1966,Collins1977,Chew1962}.
-In this respect, Dubna’s intention to embed a senior theorist was not a matter of prestige but of \emph{methodological fit}: the same S-matrix/Regge commitments that motivated the measurement programme also were expected to shape the interpretation.
+In this respect, placing a senior theorist in the loop was less a prestige move than a \emph{methodological} one—meant to align the measurement programme with solution-based (S-matrix/Regge) reasoning, while, given Matveev’s quark focus, also opening the door to quark-level modifications and interpretations.

 That Fermilab ultimately hosted Matveev in the Theory Division rather than within the experimental roster did not alter the underlying dynamic: the experimental chain proceeded with theory-shaped choices of observables and tests characteristic of Dubna’s composite/analytic tradition, while remaining institutionally compatible with NAL’s clearer theorist--experimentalist boundary.
-The resulting publications on the forward slope and the \(\rho\)-parameter exemplify this division of labour: they test \emph{global} amplitude constraints with high precision and without reliance on microscopic carrier degrees of freedom \cite{PRL-Bslope,PRL-rho,Collins1977}.
+The resulting publications on the forward slope and the \(\rho\)-parameter exemplify this division of labour: they test \emph{global} amplitude requirements with high precision and without reliance on microscopic carrier degrees of freedom \cite{PRL-Bslope,PRL-rho,Collins1977}.

 In short, the correspondence around Matveev’s role crystallizes how Dubna attempted to \emph{coordinate} experimental practice with its theoretical framework, even as the host laboratory preserved its own collaborative norms \cite{Pronskikh2016E36}.
 This captures a moment where Dubna’s holist, theory-infused practice of physics met the structured, specialist culture of an American megascience laboratory, and where the attempt to coordinate an entire experimental programme with a specific theoretical framework became starkly visible.